scroll to top

 3. Children ages eight to eleven (8-11) years should have a parent, legal guardian or responsible caregiver in the building unless the children are participating in a library-sponsored program.

-4. When a child participates in a library-sponsored program, the parent, legal guardian or responsible caregiver must sign the child into the program.
-Parents, legal guardians and responsible caregivers of children age eight (8) and younger are required to remain in the Library for the duration of the program.
+4. When a child participates in a library-sponsored program, parents, legal guardians and responsible caregivers of children age eight (8) and younger are required to remain in the Library for the duration of the program.
 Children must be picked up promptly at the end of the program.

 5. Children twelve (12) and over may use the library unattended for a period of time appropriate to their age and maturity.
 If a child in this age group is not able to leave the library without an adult, he/she should not be in the library alone.
 The library reserves the right to contact parents or proper authorities if a child is left alone in the library and presents behavior that is unacceptable.